i99dash docs

 What you'll exercise:

-• MiniAppClient.fromWindow() — the client.
+• MiniAppClient.fromWindow() — the client (for host context only).

 • Loading + empty + error states.